 Celebrations between Christmas and New Year’s

 On New Year’s Eve (Capodanno), Italians celebrate with fireworks and parties, just like everyone else.
 The holiday celebrations come to an end with the Epiphany on January 6.
-This is when la Befana (Italian witch) flies in on her broom, leaving sweats for those that were good and coal for those that were bad.
+This is when la Befana (Italian witch) flies in on her broom, leaving sweats for those who were good and coal for those who were bad.

 How to say Merry Christmas and Happy New Year in Italian